rstyczynski/terraform-oci-resource-dns-records/unit_test/RETRY.md

 ## TESTS

-To run the test set proper value of domain and zone id at the end of tests_retry.sh
+To run the test set proper value of domain and zone id at the end of tests_retry.sh and have properly configured OCI client to connect to the proper tenancy.

 ```bash
 cd unit_test